 If an interpreter is needed at the hearing, CalHR's SAU must receive written notification in advance.
 CalHR's SAU will make arrangements pursuant to Government Code section 11435.25(a).

 The hearing locations are accessible to persons with disabilities.
 However, if a reasonable accommodation is needed,

-CalHR's SAU should be contacted in adance, specifically two (2) weeks, to verify the accommodation can be arranged.
+CalHR's SAU should be contacted in advance, specifically two (2) weeks, to verify the accommodation can be arranged.

 The parties may want to consider settling the appeal.
 The ALJ will ask at hearing if the parties have had an opportunity to discuss settlement and may allow a limited amount of time for the parties to engage in settlement discussion.
 Parties are encouraged to explore settlement prior to the day of hearing.